-Both the iritdest and icctid can support up to 16 cores that use packed binary encoding, as opposed to one-hot encoding.
-They can also be divided down using an AXI4-Stream crossbar to support clusters of an arbitrary number of cores from 1-16.
+Both the iritdest and icctid can support 64 cores that use packed binary encoding, as opposed to one-hot encoding.
+They can also be divided down using an AXI4-Stream crossbar to support clusters of an arbitrary number of cores from 1-64.